NovoLog Mix 70/30

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose can cause life-threatening hypoglycemia.
+Insulin overdose can cause life-threatening hypoglycemia.
 Symptoms include drowsiness, confusion, blurred vision, numbness or tingling in your mouth, trouble speaking, muscle weakness, clumsy or jerky movements, seizure (convulsions), or loss of consciousness.

 What should I avoid while using this medicine?

 Avoid drinking alcohol.
-It lowers blood sugar and may interfere with your diabetes treatment.
+It can cause low blood sugar and may interfere with your diabetes treatment.

 NovoLog Mix 70/30 side effects

 Call your doctor at once if you have:

 fluid retention--weight gain, swelling in your hands or feet, feeling short of breath; or

 Common side effects may include: